linchunhsi/Deepsea-battle/README.md

 3. Add item that has special effect
 4. Record highest score
 5. Able to play with people other than computer
+6. Allow enemy bullet to exsist after enemy is gone
 We encourage further modifications and look forward to community contributions to improve PyMemeMaker further.